napari/docs/docs/developers/documentation/index.md

 ## Organization of the documentation

-The napari documentation is built from multiple sources that are organised into repositories:
+The napari documentation is built from multiple sources that are organized into repositories:
 1. The main napari documentation is built from sources located at the [napari/docs](https://github.com/napari/docs) repository on GitHub.
 That repository is where all the narrative documentation (e.g. tutorials, how-to